taranjotkaursidana14-bit/Induction-program-/README.md

 *<ins>ENGLISH LECTURE</ins>*

 The fifth day of induction program begins with english lecture by ASTHIK SIR.
 Firstly, He took an introduction of all the students

+*<ins>MATHS LECTURE</ins>*

+The maths lecture is given by RAJVIR MAM.
+In this lecture,She asked about some basic definations of mathematics and formulas.It was overall an informative lecture.

+*<ins>BEEE LECTURE</ins>*

+Lastly,We attended the BEEE lecture that was really good and the lecturer told us about subject in detail and its syallabus.

+This is how our fifth day of infuction went by interacting with processors of GNE.